-- 7.4.3 In a service course given by one faculty to another, the Teaching Committee of the faculty giving the course can allow the faculty receiving the course to decide in matters of make-up exams. - 7.4.4 Requests for make-up exams must be submitted with original supporting documentation to the Teaching Committee of the faculty giving the course no later than one week after the grades of the additional exam have been published (for that same course).
-The Teaching Committee's decision will be notified to the student as soon as possible and in any case no later than one week before the date of the make-up exam. - 7.4.5 Students who received permission for a make-up exam and did not take the exam without giving advance notice of their intentions (at least one week before the exam) will receive a zero grade on the exam. - 7.4.6 The determining grade in any case, the last-received grade is the determining one, whether the student took the additional or a make-up exam.
+7.4.3 In a service course given by one faculty to another, the Teaching Committee of the faculty giving the course can allow the faculty receiving the course to decide in matters of make-up exams.

+7.4.4 Requests for make-up exams must be submitted with original supporting documentation to the Teaching Committee of the faculty giving the course no later than one week after the grades of the additional exam have been published (for that same course).
+The Teaching Committee's decision will be notified to the student as soon as possible and in any case no later than one week before the date of the make-up exam.

+7.4.5 Students who received permission for a make-up exam and did not take the exam without giving advance notice of their intentions (up to one week before the exam) will be subject to a financial penalty of NIS 200.

+7.4.6 The determining grade - in any case, the last-received grade is the determining one, whether the student took the additional or a make-up exam.